MartijnCuppens/tailwindcss-oklch/README.md

 If you prefer to change the threshold when the contrast color switches to black or white, you can adjust the value of `contrastThreshold`.
 This value should be somewhere between `0` and `1`.
 The higher the number, the more likely white will be chosen as the contrast color.
 While I was working on this plugin, I noticed that a contrast threshold of `.6` looked better on different screens than `.5`, since dark colors seem to have lesser contrast then lighter colors in reality.

+If you're looking for contrast colors beyond just black and white, and you'd like a hint of hue to be present in the contrasting shade, consider modifying the `minContrastLightness` parameter to introduce some color to the darker tones.
+Simultaneously, you can reduce the `maxContrastLightness` setting to infuse a touch of hue into the lighter shades of white.

 Precision was added since color.js uses floats to calculate the OKLCH values, which can result in long numbers.
 Defaults to `6`.

 ```js